 Meet my tried and tested Gluten-free Chocolate Hazelnut Cake that is both rich and delicate at the same time.
-Start with a chocolate hazelnut cake, spread it lovingly with hazelnut spread and add freshness with canned boysenberries.
-Cover in a delicious chocolate buttercream and decorate how ever you want.
+Start with a chocolate hazelnut cake, spread it lovingly with hazelnut spread and add freshness with fruit.
+Cover it in a delicious chocolate buttercream and decorate how ever you want.
 Perfect for an easy morning tea or a celebration cake.

 More tiakarete (chocolate) inspired keke: